pla1/tootimage/README.md

 # TootImage.com
-Create a PNG image from a toot for sharing to other networks or in blog posts.
+Create a PNG image from a public toot for sharing to other networks or in blog posts.
+Tested with Pleroma and Mastodon.

 Use examples: